Part 6: The Somatic Memory That Pointed Back to My Toddlerhood

 For years after, I hated seeing Eve sleeping in that position.
 I would get this strange notion that she was vulnerable and that her body wasn’t hers anymore.

-Years later, my toy pantos would feature a blonde doll in a supine position apparently unconscious, while the other toys did and said things.
+Years later, my toy pantos would includes a blonde doll in a supine position apparently unconscious, while the other toys did and said things.
 I would feel unsettled at the sight of her, yet I couldn’t look away.”

 Who was the man that I saw in my chest when I saw Eve unconscious?
 Years later, I would be gleaning my so-called novels after discovering they held clues to the day Eve cut her face.
-Recurrent elements of broken glass, disfigured faces, blood and characters fleeing north to a hideout had proved the case.
+Recurrent elements of broken glass, disfigured faces, blood and characters fleeing to a hideout had proved the case.
 How hadn’t I noticed this whilst I was writing?
 It appeared traumatic events stored in my subconscious had seeped into the plotlines of my stories without my awareness.

 No longer would I see my novels as novels, but documents that held clues to my childhood trauma.